pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/hw/commands.md

 ## Description

-You will be randomly assigned one or more Linux command found on modern distributions.
+You have been randomly assigned one or more Linux command found on modern distributions.
-With this command, you will create a short presentation/video explaining the basics of the command and provide examples of it's usage.
-Your video should be 3 to 5 minutes in length.
+You will create a short presentation explaining the basics of the command(s) and provide examples of it's usage.
+Your presentation should be 3 to 5 minutes in length.
-If you choose to do a video, keep it mind that it will be shown during class time.

 ## Submission

 Your presentation materials must be submitted in zip format on D2L.
 If your command uses text files, they must be included as well.
-If you are recording a video, make sure it's included in the zip file.
-You may upload the video to YouTube as well.

-The materials are due before the class which you are set to present.
+The materials are due before the class which you are set to present (including your presentation and any files needed for the demos).
 You'll be informed of your presentation day at least a week in advanced, but it's recommended to start this as soon as possible.

 ## Command Assignments